SylvainJnn/SylvainJnn/README.md

 <h3 align="center"> Robotic software engineer graduate from HWU</h3>

 # Domains
-I am a software engineer specialized in mobile robitics and AI.
+I am a software engineer specialized in mobile robitics, computer vision and AI.

+My interest areas go for SLAM, navigation and robots collaboration.
+I am also interested in AI especially on swarm computing.
+I would like to study the mix of AI and robotics like swarm computing.
 <!--

 I'm a robotics software engineer.